Anku Pande: Career

 setting up local productions for Warner Brothers India.

-Pande was the Chief Creative Officer for Balaji Entertainment's 'Alt Entertainment'.
+Pande was the Chief Creative Officer for Balaji Telefilms group subsidiary ALTBalaji.
 She then moved to Viacom18 Motion Pictures as their Creative and Development Head.
-She also started 'Tipping Point' to focus on new talent and smaller budget movies for Viacom18 Movies.
+She also started Tipping Point Films to focus on new talent and smaller budget movies for Viacom18 Motion Pictures.

-She sourced Raagini MMS for Alt Entertainment, and approved Gangs of Wasseypur, Shaintaan, Tanu Weds Manu and Pyaar Ka Punchnama amongst others for Viacom18 Motion Pictures.
+She sourced Ragini MMS for ALTBalaji, and approved Gangs of Wasseypur, Shaitan, Tanu Weds Manu and Pyaar Ka Punchnama amongst others for Viacom18 Motion Pictures.